DannyCamenisch/INI-Summary/Brain.md

 ### Cerebral Cortex (telencephalon)
 There are four lobes in each hemisphere, they are separated by fissures in the cortex.
 The cerebral cortex is the outer layer of neural tissue of the telencephalon.
-It mostly consists of the six-layered neocortex.
+It mostly consists of the six-layered **neocortex**.
 We can differentiate different areas of the cortex and associate them with different functions (there are 52 areas).
-We call connections from the deep layers to the superficial layers feedback connections and feedforward connections the other way around.
+We call connections from the deep layers to the superficial layers **feedback connections** and **feedforward connections** the other way around.

 ![[brain_cortex.png]]